sonichen/KnowledgeBase/docs/others/network/ch1.md

-R9.
+**R9.
 HFC, DSL, and FTTH are all used for residential access.
-For each of these access technologies, provide a range of transmission rates and comment on whether the transmission rate is shared or dedicated.
+For each of these access technologies, provide a range of transmission rates and comment on whether the transmission rate is shared or dedicated.**

 > Dial up modems: up to 56 Kbps, bandwidth is dedicated;
 >
-> ADSL: up to 24 Mbps downstream and 2.5 Mbps upstream, bandwidth is dedicated; HFC, rates up to 42.8
+> DSL: up to 24 Mbps downstream and 2.5 Mbps upstream, bandwidth is dedicated;
+>
+> HFC, rates up to 42.8
 >
 > Mbps and upstream rates of up to 30.7 Mbps, bandwidth is shared.
 >